 Bittner believes CIOs should be great communicators and visionaries, with a strategic mindset and strong relationship-building skills.

-"Because a CIO interacts with C-level executives and other management personnel, the CIO must be able to translate in-depth technical solutions in consumable brevities the organizational member can understand," he told Business News Daily.
+“Because a CIO interacts with C-level executives and other management personnel, the CIO must be able to translate in-depth technical solutions in consumable brevities the organizational member can understand,” he said.

-CIOs typically have a bachelor's in computer science or a related field, an MBA, and experience in project management, IT governance and risk management.
-If you're interested in becoming a CIO, check out this Business News Daily guide on the career path.
+CIOs typically have a bachelor’s degree in computer science or a related field, an MBA, and experience in project management, IT governance and risk management.